 I also used the syringe to add wood glue to all the joints under the table where the legs came together with the top to address the wobbliness.
 This was done a little at a time to build up and strengthen the base.

 After some discussion, we decided that the best thing to do would be to preserve the outer sides and cover the center ugliness.
-This was achieved with a two tone stain.
+This was achieved with a two-tone stain.
 The entire top of the antique wood table was covered in a chocolate cherry stain and then taped off to address the center area.
 The center was then given a custom mixed extra dark chocolate cherry stain to cover the uneven and discolored grain.

-The rest of the table was prepped and hand painted in a custom-mixed light cocoa.
+The rest of the parlor table was prepped and hand painted in a custom-mixed light cocoa.
 The color is sort of like hot chocolate once the marshmallows are melted.
 The base and legs were then distressed to bring out the details and capture the history of the wood before being sealed for protection.
 You can find great paint options online HERE

 From covered wagon to two tone stain.
 This parlor table will serve to hold the family bible for years to come.

 If you like painted parlor tables make sure to check out this other beauty – Eggplant Parlor Table Makeover

 Don’t Forget – Follow Just the Woods :

 FACEBOOK * INSTAGRAM * PINTEREST